mailhexu/TB2J/docs/src/multibinit.rst

 dynamics calculation.

-\**Before beginning, it is important to know the theory of spin dynamics, which can be found in the literature
+\**Before beginning, it is important to know the theory of spin dynamics, which can be found in the literature,e.g. [Spindyn]_.

+..
+[Spindyn] Evans et al. Atomistic spin model simulations of magnetic nanomaterials, Journal of Physics: Condensed Matter, 26, 103202, 2014.

 With this lesson, you will learn to: